LorenzDuremdes/Second-Brain/GPT-4.md

    Together, these factors contribute to GPT-4's broader general [[knowledge]] and improved problem-solving abilities, making it more creative and collaborative when working with users on creative and technical writing tasks.^[GPT-4]
 3. Query: how much larger is "GPT-4 training dataset"?
-   The provided search results do not offer specific information about the size of GPT-4's training dataset.
+   The provided search results do not offer specific [[information]] about the size of GPT-4's training dataset.
 However, one of the search results suggests that GPT-4 could have as many as 100 trillion parameters, which would be 500 times the size of [[GPT-3]]'s 175 billion parameters^[https://towardsdatascience.com/gpt-4-will-have-100-trillion-parameters-500x-the-size-of-gpt-3-582b98d82253].
-While this is about the number of parameters, it indicates that GPT-4's training dataset would likely be significantly larger than GPT-3's dataset.
-The exact size of GPT-4's training dataset remains unknown based on the information provided.
+While this is about the number of parameters, it indicates that GPT-4's training dataset would likely be significantly larger than [[GPT-3]]'s dataset.
+The exact size of GPT-4's training dataset remains unknown based on the [[information]] provided.

 # related
 1. [[ChatGPT]]